 Cleveland, OH

 It has taken years for us to find a picture and proof of the fountain given to Cleveland, Ohio.
 However, thanks to Joe Stupp who saw our our posting of Cleveland being our "Missing Monday" fountain on Facebook we now have a picture and much of the story.
-Joe searched through archives of the Cleveland Plain Dealer to provide us with the following informaiton.
+Joe searched through archives of the Cleveland Plain Dealer to provide us with the following information.

 The fountain was given to the city in 1906 and in March President Springborn of the Board of Public Service gave permission to erect the fountain at Payne and Superior Avenues, N.E. as we had previously researched.
 A June 1 article said that the fountain would be dedicated the following week.
 The fountain appeared to be a great success as the paper reported on June 21, 1907 that 700 horses a day were using the fountain!
 Not only that, but the city was now wanted another fountain for the other side of town!